MagnusEldrup/academic-landing-page/index.md

 <!-- Clear float before long description -->
 <div style="clear: both;"></div>

 Hi there.
 I am a PhD student at the University of Copenhagen with the Development Economics Research Group (DERG).
-With my research I attempt to help build a deeper understanding of issues of taxation in developing countries, especially as it pertains to the interplay between the formal and the informal sector.
+Through my research I try to help better understand issues of taxation in developing countries, especially as it pertains to the interplay between the formal and the informal sector.
 Before embarking on my PhD I completed the Msc. in Economics for Development at the University of Oxford and an MA. in Economics from the University of Copenhagen.

 ## Job Market Paper